 I decided to use a puzzle comparison to talk about story elements.
 Every story has just about every single one of these elements, so it's important to remember every piece of the puzzle!

-Next, it's on to our Story Elements Match Up!
+Matching: Next, it's on to our Story Elements Match Up!
 I have two different versions of this, one that includes basic one liners for the problem and solution and the other that is more of a paragraph describing the problem and the solution.
 They use fun fairytale and pop culture themes.
 You can use both sets to differentiate or you can use both sets with all students to scaffold!
 You can download the Story Elements Match Up for FREE HERE!

-The last activity we do is the culmination of all of our learning and helps the students apply what they have learned to actual literature!
+Reading Response Task Cards: The last activity we do is the culmination of all of our learning and helps the students apply what they have learned to actual literature!
 This is my favorite way to encourage thinking about texts, and it requires students to really think critically about story elements, much like the task cards above do, BUT they use their own books!
 Most years, I make the kids their own individual reading response task cards (You can read more about that HERE) so that they have a set with them all the time, but you can use these cards in a variety of ways.
 Each card focuses on different story elements and asks students to think critically about it and how it relates to their book.
 This is a GREAT time to get huge stacks of picture books and have students start reading and writing about what they are reading!
 I highly recommend it, and these task cards provide excellent summative assessments, too. 🙂 You can purchase the Story Elements Reading Response Task Cards HERE!

-FINALLY, before I leave you with MANY more Story Elements activities from around the World Wide Web, I want to share with you a book project for Wonder by R.J.
+Book Project: Here's a FREE book project for Wonder by R.J.
 Palacio.
 I fell in love with this book, and I absolutely can't WAIT to have my students read it and complete this yearbook project!
 I'd love to hear feedback about it and see final pictures.
 I'll post pictures of ours soon, but I know a lot of teachers teach this as one of their first books, so I wanted to offer it up now if it might help others!
 Wonder is a fantastic book to use to story map the story elements since there is a pretty clear overarching problem and solution as well as several main events.
 This project also lends itself well to identifying the story elements within the writing that the kids will do.
 You can download the WONDER Book Project for FREE HERE!